On the log-local principle for the toric boundary: Main results

 \begin{thm} Let $(X,D)$ be a nef toric pair and let $\mathsf{d}$ be an effective curve class on $X$.
 Then \bea \mathfrak{p}^X_\mathsf{d} &=& \frac{(-1)^{e^X(\mathsf{d})-n_X-r_X}}{\overset{\circ}{\prod}_j e^X_j(\mathsf{d})} \, , \\ \mathfrak{q}^X_\mathsf{d} &=& \prod_{i=1}^{r_X} \big{|}G_i\big{|} \, \l(\prod_{i,j} \big(\mathsf{w}_X\big)^{(i)}_j\r) \mathsf{d}^{\mathsf{n}_X}\mathfrak{p}^X_\mathsf{d} \nn \\ &=& \prod_{i=1}^{r_X} \big{|}G_i\big{|} \, \l(\prod_{i,j} \big(\mathsf{w}_X\big)^{(i)}_j\r) \mathsf{d}^{\mathsf{n}_X} \, \frac{(-1)^{e^X(\mathsf{d})-n_X-r_X}}{\overset{\circ}{\prod}_j e^X_j(\mathsf{d})}. \eea \end{thm}

 We deduce from these the log-local principle proved in the present paper.

-\begin{thm} The log-local principle holds for nef toric pairs $(X,D)$ for up to two point insertions and descendent insertions at one point, and with no assumtions on $\mathsf{d}\cdot D_j$.
-That is, for every effective curve class $\mathsf{d}$, and denoting
+\begin{thm} The log-local principle holds for nef toric pairs $(X,D)$ with descendent point insertions and with no assumptions on $\mathsf{d}\cdot D_j$.
+That is, for every effective curve class $\mathsf{d}$, the log and local invariants are equal up to the factor